There was not much to cheer about at the game because New Zealand

 sultry beer – just like the young guys that brewed it.
 It is the beer that

-beatific, bold and bombastic Unit Manager Ciaran Duffy claimed would “
+beatific, bold and bombastic Unit Manager Ciaran Duffy claimed would “get the

 town shagging!”
 I guess we will know for sure in nine months or so…